Sound Planning and Appropriate Investments

 No Digging Needed

+No digging is needed to clean and inspect sanitary sewers.
 Working through existing manholes, the crew uses recycled water to flush the sewer pipes that run under the middle of the street.
 Flushing removes grease and roots that can cause clogs and sewage overflows.
 Then the crew sends a closed-circuit video camera through the pipe to record its condition.

 Occasionally people hear gurgling noises or splashing in their toilets during hydro-cleaning.
 This is normal and doesn’t affect household plumbing.
 Most customers notice nothing at all.
 Work at each manhole typically takes less than an hour.
 Traffic controls are short-term.